-The flowers of the hop plant, called strobiles, are famous for their role in beer, especially in bitter microbrews.
-But hops are useful for much more than beer brewing: Humans have used them as medicine for centuries.
-In fact, hops are one of the most commonly employed sedatives of all time, and it may have been their reputation as a nerve calmer that inspired their addition to grain fermentation.
+Humans have used hops as medicine for centuries.
+Although many people know hops are used for beer brewing, it may have been their reputation as a nerve calmer that inspired their addition to grain fermentation.

 Hops as Medicine